GnarlyMshtep/CS118-W23-Project2/tests.md

 - do we need to handle file reading errors?
 - **when does the client send a dup-ack?**
 - what if our filesize is a multiple PAYLOAD_SIZE, so that next we try to read from m and read 0?
+- how does connection tear down work after we have sent all data? definetly wait to recieve all ACKs, right?
+-     //! what if our filesize is a multiple PAYLOAD_SIZE, so that next we try to read from m and read 0?

+### Run examples:
+- `./server 5000 25157`
+- `./client localhost 5000 2254 hpmor0.tex`